-- SLHA cannot discriminate against any applicant on the basis of race, religion, gender, color, disability, age, marital status, sexual orientation, nationality or ethnic origin or physical or mental disability. - SLHA may not automatically deny admission to a particular group or category or otherwise eligible applicants such as unwed mothers or families with children born out of wedlock. - SLHA's procedures must provide for verification and documentation of information relevant to acceptance or rejection of an applicant.
-SLHA and the AROC may not make unsubstantiated conclusions about an applicant. - The information to be "considered" must be reasonably related to individual attributes and behavior of an applicant, it shall not be related to a particular group or category or person of which an applicant may be a member. - The information to be considered shall be reasonably related to whether the conduct of the applicant in present or prior housing indicates that the applicant might be likely to interfere with other tenants in a way that would diminish their enjoyment of the premises by significantly affecting their health, safety or welfare or would adversely affect the physical environment or financial stability of the development if the applicant were admitted to the development. - Significant information regarding habits or mal-practices may include, among other things: - A. Past performance on meeting financial obligations, especially rent. - B. A record of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences which may significantly affect the health, safety or welfare of other residents, and - C. A history of criminal activities involving crimes of physical violence to persons or property and other criminal behavior that would significantly affect the health, safety or welfare of other residents.
+- SLHA cannot discriminate against any applicant on the basis of race, religion, gender, color, disability, age, marital status, sexual orientation, nationality or ethnic origin or physical or mental disability. - SLHA may not automatically deny admission to a particular group or category or otherwise eligible applicants such as unwed mothers or families with children born out of wedlock. - ➤ SLHA's procedures must provide for verification and documentation of information relevant to acceptance or rejection of an applicant.
+SLHA and the AROC may not make unsubstantiated conclusions about an applicant. - ➤ The information to be "considered" must be reasonably related to individual attributes and behavior of an applicant, it shall not be related to a particular group or category or person of which an applicant may be a member. - The information to be considered shall be reasonably related to whether the conduct of the applicant in present or prior housing indicates that the applicant might be likely to interfere with other tenants in a way that would diminish their enjoyment of the premises by significantly affecting their health, safety or welfare or would adversely affect the physical environment or financial stability of the development if the applicant were admitted to the development. - > Significant information regarding habits or mal-practices may include, among other things: - A. Past performance on meeting financial obligations, especially rent. - B. A record of disturbance of neighbors, destruction of property, or living or housekeeping habits at prior residences which may significantly affect the health, safety or welfare of other residents, and - C. A history of criminal activities involving crimes of physical violence to persons or property and other criminal behavior that would significantly affect the health, safety or welfare of other residents.

-Asset Management Department

-3520 Page Blvd. ■ St. Louis, MO 63106 ■ p 314.286.4330 ■ f 314.289.7374 ■ tdd 314.286.4223 ■ www.slha.org
+Asset Management Department 3520 Page Blvd.
+St. Louis, MO 63106 p 314.286.4330 f 314.289.7374 tdd 314.286.4223 www.slha.org

-Date:, 20

-AROC Meeting Letter

-Dear:

-You and your immediate family (adult family members) are scheduled to meet with the Managing Agent and members of the Applicant Review and Orientation Committee (AROC) on , 20 at .
-This meeting is not a rental, it is a pre-rental interview.
-Please complete and sign the attached form and return it in the enclosed self-addressed stamped envelope by , 20.

-The St. Louis Housing Authority (SLHA) has agreed to allow the Resident Council (RC) to create an Applicant Review and Orientation Committee (AROC).
-As part of this program, SLHA is requiring that all applicants for apartments attend a meeting with the Managing Agent and the members of the AROC.

-The RC has created the AROC, because the residents who live in the developments are genuinely concerned about their communities.
-The AROC will serve two important roles.
-They will interview prospective residents, like you, and they will assist you in becoming familiar with the community.

-There is absolutely no fee involved with the submission of the attached form or in your meeting with the AROC.

-Your meeting with the AROC is meant to be a positive experience.
-The AROC will ask you questions and you will also be given the opportunity to ask them questions about their RC and about the immediate community.
-The AROC will also describe to you the resources available to you at the development and in the surrounding community and will discuss with you the concerns that are important to the people who live in .

-The AROC's role in the eligibility process is to advise SLHA management as to an applicant's eligibility for public housing based upon SLHA's eligibility criteria and standards of admission.
-However, the AROC does not determine eligibility.

-SLHA management makes all determinations of eligibility.
-SLHA management has already determined that you have met certain eligibility requirements for public housing and that determination has not changed.
-In the unlikely event SLHA management determines that your eligibility may have to be reconsidered you will be notified immediately.
+Date: , 20 AROC Meeting Letter Dear: You and your immediate family (adult family Agent and members of the Applicant Review and Orientation 20 Committee (AROC) on at a.m./p.m., at rental interview.
+Please complete and sign addressed stamped envelope by This meeting is the attached form and retu not a rental, it is a pre- The St. Louis Housing Authority (SLHA) has a Applicant Review and Orientation Committee that all applicants for apartments attend a of the AROC. ee (AROC).
+As part of this p rogram, SLHA is requiring The RC has created the AROC, because the reconcerned about their communities.
+The interview prospective residents, like you, a community. e AROC will serve two imp portant roles.
+They will There is absolutely no fee involved with the with the AROC. submission of the attached l form or in your meeting Your meeting with the AROC is meant to questions and you will also be given the op about the immediate community.
+The ARO you at the development and in the surround that are important to the people who live in portunity to ask them ques C will also describe to you t ing community and will disc tions about their RC and he resources available to uss with you the concerns The AROC's role in the eligibility process i eligibility for public housing based upon SI However, the AROC does not determine el LHA's eligibility criteria and • • SLHA management makes all determinati determined that you have met certain e determination has not changed.
+In the unl ligibility requirements for public housing and that eligibility may have to be reconsidered you will be notified immediately.